WayneBrown/learnwebgl2/_sources/02_tools_and_languages/2_html_and_css.rst

 HTML User Input
 ---------------

-The main HTML element tag we will use for WebGL programs in the :code:`<input ... />` element which allows a user to specify values that can be used to control a canvas 3D rendering.
+The main HTML element tag we will use for WebGL programs is the :code:`<input ... />` element which allows a user to specify values that can be used to control a canvas 3D rendering.
 Here is a list of the standard input elements we will use to create user interfaces: